Yiiinsh/predator-prey-model/doc/document.md

 * __java v1.8.0_73__: Project basic working environment.
 * __maven v3.5.2__: Build tools.

 You can get these dependencies by the package manager on your local machine.
-For instance, __apt__ for Ubuntu, __brew__ for MacOS and __yum__ for Scientific Linux.Note that previous version of these depenencies may also work fine, but we are not guaranteed about that.
+For instance, __apt__ for Ubuntu, __brew__ for MacOS and __yum__ for Scientific Linux.Note that previous version of these depenencies may also work fine, but we are not sure about that.

 ## Build
 ### Get Source
+If you have already got the source code, you can skip this step.

 Before we take to next step, you need to set up a Github account first.We assume that you have already obtained a Github account.
-To get the source code of this project, you need to open your terminal and using:
+To get the source code of this project, you need to open your terminal and type:

         git clone https://github.com/Yiiinsh/predator-prey-model.git

-Normally, a directory named "predator-pery-model" that contains the source code will appear under your current working directory.
-Or you can also fetch the source code by download it from our repository.
+Normally, a directory named "predator-prey-model" that contains the source code will appear under your current working directory.
+Then you can type the following command to get into the directory:

+		cd predator-prey-model/

 ### Build
 To build this project, firstly you need to change your current working directory to the directory you just cloned ("predator-prey-model").
 Open your terminal and type :